What Is a Letter of Intent for Business Purchase?

 The right of first refusal and exclusive dealing language states that the process is only between these two parties and no other.
 The process is exclusive.
 You can go further and state an understanding that neither party will even deal with other potential buyers or sellers during this time.

 A section devoted to expenses and costs typically states that each party will pay its own costs for expenses incurred during the process.
 These costs might include legal and accountant fees, costs for documents, and travel costs.

 Language should be included to state that the letter of intent is non-binding on either party except for specific sections.
 Include an ending date.
 You can call it a closing date with language saying that both parties agree to abandon the deal if it isn't finalized by this time.

 Both should sign the letter of intent after they have agreed to its terms and have their signatures notarized.
 Include the date of signing.

 Do I Need an Attorney for a Letter of Intent?

-You might be able to write your own letter of intent because it's non-binding for the most part.
-Pass it back and forth between the two parties until everyone agrees on its terms.
-You might want to have an attorney help you write the letter, however, if it's complicated or if you want to include binding covenants.
+If the deal is not complicated, you might be able to write your own letter of intent if it's non-binding for the most part.
+Pass it back and forth between the two parties until everyone agrees on the general terms.